marta-krzyk-dev/NodeJS-PirpleCourse-RESTful-JSON-API/README.md

 # RESTful-Hello-API
-This is a RESTful JSON API created as a homework Assignment #1 for https://pirple.thinkific.com/courses/the-nodejs-master-class
+This is a RESTful JSON API created as a homework Assignment #1 for</br>
+https://pirple.thinkific.com/courses/the-nodejs-master-class

 ## How to run the project?